Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <br><br>
 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/ssh_warning.jpg' width='700' align='left'>
 <br><br><br><br><br>
 **Alternatively...**
 • An alternate way to SSH into your Pi is to open the terminal and type:
 ```
 ssh pi@pi
 ```
+• Then enter your password.
+• However, if you want to download your photos using an FTP application like FileZilla, you will need the IP address to connect.

 ### Update Pi
 • After flashing, it is always recommended to update and upgrade the OS.
-(This process will likely take a couple minutes time to complete.)
+(This process will likely take a couple minutes to complete.)
 ```
 sudo apt update && sudo apt -y full-upgrade
 ```